Newman's conjecture for the partition function modulo integers with at least two distinct prime divisors: Introduction

 These congruences have inspired many works on the arithmetic properties of $p(n)$: for example \cite{AH,AB1,AB2,AN2,AG,AT,AO2,AS,BO,FKO,KO1,KL,KO,LO,NE,ON1}.
 Especially, Ono \cite{ON1} proved that if $\ell$ is a prime larger than or equal to $5$, then there are infinitely many non-nested arithmetic progressions $\{an+b\}$ such that for all non-negative integers $n$,

-This gives an answer to conjectures of Erd\"{o}s and Ivi\'{c}, and Erd\"{o}s.
-Erd\"{o}s and Ivi\'{c} conjectured that there are infinitely many primes $\ell$ dividing some value of the partition function, and Schinzel established the Erd\"{o}s and Ivi\'{c} conjecture by the Hardy-Ramanujan-Rademacher asymptotic formula for $p(n)$.
-Erd\"{o}s suggested a strong conjecture that if $\ell$ is a prime, then there exists a non-negative integer $n_{\ell}$ such that
+This reestablishes a conjecture of Erd\H{o}s and Ivi\'{c} \cite{EI}, and gives an answer to a conjecture of Erd\H{o}s.
+Erd\H{o}s and Ivi\'{c} \cite{EI} conjectured that there are infinitely many primes $\ell$ dividing some value of the partition function, and Schinzel established the Erd\H{o}s and Ivi\'{c} conjecture by the Hardy-Ramanujan-Rademacher asymptotic formula for $p(n)$ (see \cite{EI} for the proof).
+Erd\H{o}s suggested a strong conjecture in his private communications with Gordon and Ivi\'{c} that if $\ell$ is a prime, then there exists a non-negative integer $n_{\ell}$ such that

-In this vein, Newman asserted the following conjecture for general residue classes modulo a positive integer.
+In this vein, Newman \cite{NE} asserted the following conjecture for general residue classes modulo a positive integer.

-\begin{conj}[Newman's conjecture] Let $M$ be a positive integer.
+\begin{conj}[Newman's Conjecture] Let $M$ be a positive integer.
 Then, for each integer $r$, there are infinitely many positive integers $n$ such that